daleathan/my-scripts/README.md

 interesting now though I haven't yet found a use for it in my day to day workflow.
 Maybe one of these days... - Depends: python, python-selenium, python-beautifulsoup4, phantomjs
+* **termwall.sh** - This script gets the screen size and starts a number of evenly sized terminals to cover the screen in a grid without overlapping.
+This is a setup I use every day, funnily enough so I wanted to automate it.
+The dimensions of the grid can be set by the user.
+Note that the default char height, width and offset will not translate well to other setups so these may need to be changed.
+There are options to change these.
+Also note that your window manager needs to be using a sane window placement algorithm for the windows to be laid out in a grid.
+MinOverLap placement will work.
+Something silly like centered placement or (shudder) cascade will obviously not work well at all. - Depends: bash, xdpyinfo
 * **text2bin.py** - opposite of bin2text.py - Depends: python
 * **tkscrot.py** - this is a dead simple python Tk frontend to scrot.
 It's intended to imitate the look and feel of GNOME Screenshot.
 I got rid of